gabrieleDalo/workflowe2e-connector/README.md

 ENTRYPOINT ["/otel/otelcol"]
 ```

-- After that I can build the image on minikube so that the cluster sees it right away, so I start minikube and then do:
+- After that I can build the image on minikube so that the cluster sees it right away, so I start minikube and then do (inside the folder with the Dockerfile):

 ```
 eval $(minikube docker-env)